Makeup Artistry Schools in District of Columbia

 To practice makeup artistry in DC, it is not necessary to be licensed as a cosmetologist.
 However, if you are considering practicing in any other related area, such as skin care, it will be necessary for you to be licensed.
 To receive a cosmetology license in the District of Columbia, you will need to complete 1500 hours of study at an accredited cosmetology school.

 To practice makeup artistry in DC, it is not necessary to be licensed as a cosmetologist.
 However, if you are considering practicing in any other related area, such as skin care, it will be necessary for you to be licensed.
 To receive a cosmetology license in the District of Columbia, you will need to complete 1500 hours of study at an accredited cosmetology school.
-According to statistics reported by O*Net, the average salary earned by hairdressers and cosmetologists in 2013, the most recent year for which statistics are available, was $35,000 in the District of Columbia, considerably higher than the average $23, 100 earned that year nationwide.
+According to statistics reported by O*Net, the average salary earned by hairdressers and cosmetologists in 2020, the most recent year for which statistics are available, was $51,347 in the District of Columbia, considerably higher than the average $43,658 earned that year nationwide.
 Of course, the District of Columbia is home to many national figures in the political arena who need to look their best for the many events they attend as well as television appearances.
 Thus, there may be a higher than average call for the skills of makeup artists in this location.
-The field of hairdressing and cosmetology is expected to grow between 8% and 14% between 2012 and 2022, making the employment outlook for new graduates and experienced makeup artists looking to move up in the industry a good one.
+The field of hairdressing and cosmetology is expected to grow about 12% between 2016 and 2026, making the employment outlook for new graduates and experienced makeup artists looking to move up in the industry a good one.

 Where you practice your makeup artistry skills and goals for a particular makeup application will determine what your day looks like.
 Some makeup artists apply makeup for particular cosmetics lines at department and specialty stores.
 They may be expected to sell cosmetics along with giving clients makeovers and updating their looks.
 Others apply makeup at beauty salons and spas.
 If you have an area of specialty, such as makeup for television, or for fashion photography, you will need to ply your wares on site, and will be expected to travel to the location where you are needed.
 This is true for those who specialize in wedding makeup, as well.
 Because your work will be one-to-one with individual clients, you will have some flexibility in your scheduling, although you will have to accommodate the scheduling needs of your clients which will undoubtedly mean some weekend and evening work.
 It is possible to work either full or part time as a makeup artist.
 In between seeing individual clients, you will need to clean and freshen your work station and your tools in preparation for the next client.
 If you are interested in a career in the beauty industry that gives you a considerable number of options as to where and with whom to work, and you love helping people to look and feel their best, consider a career in makeup artistry in the District of Columbia!